FlorianoBahia/FlorianoBahia.github.io/index.md

-At the moment this blog contains nothing ineresting.
+At the moment this blog contains nothing interesting.
-Just playing around and getting ideas what can be done with it
+Just playing around and getting ideas what can be done.

 ![Image of fast.ai logo](images/logo.png)